CHT2520-web-prog/integrating-frontend-with-laravel/README.md

 });
 ```
 - Instead of using a CSS file in our _public_ directory.
 The CSS will be built using _app.css_ in the _resources/css_ directory.
 If you open this file, you should see that it already imports Tailwind.
+We don't need to make any changes to this.
 - The last thing we need to do is load the Tailwind generated CSS using Vite.
 In your layout file, comment out the link to the CSS in your _public_ folder and use the ```@vite``` blade directive to load the Tailwind CSS:

 ```html